UK sets up EU battle with N.Ireland changes

 The EU would have access to more real-time UK data on the flow of goods, and only businesses intending to trade into the single market via Ireland would be required to make declarations.

-The EU would need to trust the UK to monitor the flow, and Britain has vowed “robust penalties” for any companies seeking to abuse the new system.
+The EU would need to trust the UK to monitor the flow, and the UK has vowed “robust penalties” for any companies seeking to abuse the new system.

 Since the confidence vote, Johnson has reportedly been under pressure from pro-Brexit Tory hardliners to toughen the bill and remove oversight of the protocol by the European Court of Justice.